forrestjgq/gmeter/command.md

 2. use `[n]` to represent an element of a list, `[]` for whole list
 3. if target json is exepcted as an object(like `{...}`), the first segment is empty, in other word, it starts by '.'
 4. if target json is an array, start by `[]` or `[n]`, here n is a number
+5. if path is defined with suffix `.#`, it indicates the length of list or member number of object, and will report an error for other types

 Here gives some examples of path:
 ```json